Sticking Two Fingers Up to Self Doubt on World Mental Health Day

 For someone who grew up on a council estate in a single parent family, destined to be a statistic, I think I’ve proven that you can be anything and anyone you want to be.
 I talk a bit more about that here.
 As long as you stick two fingers up to self doubt, the world is your oyster!

-Credit: Thank you to my beautifully talented friend Lenka Will at Baby-Chicks Photography for capturing these moments
+Credit: Thank you to my beautifully talented friend Lenka Wills for capturing these moments.